SHOW SIDEBAR

 antique silver decoration techniques

-One of the great attractions of antique silver is the elaborate and elegant decoration by silversmiths.
+A major attraction of antique silver is the elaborate and elegant decorations created by silversmiths.

-Most of the decorations on industrial products today are made by machines, but most of the decorations in those days were done by hand using tools such as chisels and hammers.
+Most of the decorations on modern industrial products are done with machines, but most of the decorations back then were done by hand using tools such as chisels and hammers.

-Here is a summary of the decorating techniques and methods used to decorate antique silver.
+Here we have summarized the decorative techniques and methods used to decorate antique silver.

 1. engraving